Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems

 Finally, we note that unlike the rigorous and systematic methods based on the response functions $\chi_S$ or $\chi_T$, considering the SHE spin current as an intermediate step between the applied electrical current and the resulting SOT is an intuitive but not rigorous approach.
-This is because other mechanisms beyond the model SHE picture can contribute, and because in spin-orbit coupled systems spin current is not uniquely defined, in contrast to the well-defined and directly measurable spin accumulation or torque.
-As a result, e.g., $\theta_{\rm sh}$ inferred from the above expression relating it to the measured torque should not be understood in the original sense of the term "Hall angle", in particular when $\theta_{\rm sh}$ becomes comparable or larger than 1.
-It just represents an effective experimental parameter providing a simple, and therefore rather vague, characterization of the charge to spin conversion efficiency in a given structure.
-For similar reasons, the spin-current approach has not been applied for the systematic crystal and magnetization symmetry analysis of the series of SOT terms identified in experiment.
-From now on, to avoid unnecessary confusion we use $\xi$ to designate charge to spin conversion efficiency in general and $\theta_{\rm sh}$ in the specific context of SHE.
+This is because other mechanisms beyond the bulk-like SHE can contribute, and because in spin-orbit coupled systems the spin current is not uniquely defined, in contrast to the well-defined and directly measurable spin density or torque.
+As a result, the "Hall angle" $\theta_{\rm sh}$ inferred from Eq. \eqref{eq:sht}, relating the measured torque to a hypothetical SHE spin current, should not be understood in the original sense of the term "Hall angle" but rather as an effective experimental parameter providing a simple, and therefore rather vague, characterization of the charge-to-spin conversion efficiency in a given structure.
+For similar reasons, the spin current approach has not been applied for the systematic crystal and magnetization symmetry analysis of the series of SOT terms identified in experiment.
+From now on, to avoid unnecessary confusion we use $\xi$ to designate the charge-to-spin conversion efficiency (see Section~\ref{MML:phen}) and $\theta_{\rm sh}$ in the specific context of SHE.